monti-nicolas/deep-reinforcement-learning-dqn/README.md

 The task is episodic, and in order to solve the environment, the agent must get an average score of +13 over 100 consecutive episodes.

+On this repository you will find the following:
+* Navigation.ipynb: Contains all the code that was used to successfully trained an agent that was able to solve this environment.
+* checkpoint.pth: The saved model weights of the successful agent.
+* Report.pdf: Provides a description of the implementation.

 **Note: The project environment is similar to, but not identical to the Banana Collector environment on the Unity ML-Agents GitHub page.**
 <br>
 <br>